alexorsmth/Rememberitforme/README.md

-Unserious, simple Idea organizer/documentor that can currently save dates, label idea's based on how much you care about it, and saves it all within a Supabase Database.
+Simple Idea organizer/documentor that can currently save dates, label idea's based on how much you care about it, and saves it all within a Supabase Database.

 Currently can do: